Azure/reddog-aks-workshop/docs/cheatsheets/autoscaling-setup-cheatsheet.md

 # In one terminal lets watch the status of the HPA and the pod count
 watch kubectl get hpa,pods,nodes

-# Back in the ApacheBench temrinal, run another test.
+# Back in the ApacheBench terminal, run another test.
 ab -t 240 http://10.140.0.5/

 # After a few seconds you should start to see the HPA target metrics increase and the pod count go up